-This is a short booklet covering top tips for keeping warm and well (order code FP1)
+This short booklet covers top tips for keeping warm and well (order code FP1)

 Guidance for staff or volunteers and carers on keeping people warm in their homes (order code FP2)

-A3 poster to raise awareness of the Winter Home Check Service (order code FP3)
+A3 poster to raise awareness of the Warm Home Check Service (order code FP3)

 A handy postcard with a thermometer to remind households to maintain a minimum of 18 degrees to keep warm and well (order code FP4)

-Download and order resources from Public Health England and NHS England’s Stay Well This Winter campaign.
+Download and order resources from Public Health England’s Campaign Resource Centre.

 - ColdAlert information leaflet